Updated on April 3, 2023

 The Final Verdict

-Can fleas live in human hair?
-Yes, although human fleas are the only species that prefers humans.
+So can fleas live in human hair?
+Yes, although human fleas are the only species that will stick around.

 What increases the risk of fleas in your hair?
-Poor hygiene and/or major infestations will greatly increase the risk, although fleas may briefly hitch a ride in your hair while looking for their preferred food.
+Poor hygiene and/or major infestations will greatly increase the risk.
+However, fleas may briefly hitch a ride in your hair while looking for their preferred food.

-Can fleas survive in human hair?
+Can fleas survive in human hair for an extended period of time?
 Yes, but outside of human fleas, human blood lacks the exact nutrition a flea needs to breed, meaning they can’t lay any eggs.